SE-ML/awesome-seml/readme.md

 # Awesome Software Engineering for Machine Learning [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-A curated list of articles that cover best software engineering (SE) practices for building machine learning (ML) applications.
+A curated list of articles that cover software engineering (SE) best practices for building machine learning (ML) applications.
-The list contains both academic literature (also called white literature) and non-academic literature (also called grey litierature).
+The list contains both academic literature (also called white literature) and non-academic literature (also called grey literature).
 The latter is classified in 3 categories, based on this [article]().